homan-uppu/writing/0-Rough/Health.md

 -

 ## Fasting
 - Why not just fast every Sunday?
 Like, the entire day.
 A 2 day fast every week.
 (Bec.
 Sat eve, and then next meal is Mon eve).
-This would be incredibly beneficial.o
+This would be incredibly beneficial.

 ## Notes
 - This is definitely a PV dysfunction of sorts.